shakeel-faiz/FF/01Jan-8/02-tg-com.md

 2.  **Score and tablature editor:** Users can create and edit both standard musical notation and tablature for various instruments, such as guitar, bass, drums and more.

-3.  **MIDI playback:** TuxGuitar can play back the scores using MIDI, allowing users to listen to their compositions as they work on them.
+3.  **MIDI playback:** TuxGuitar can play back scores using MIDI, allowing users to listen to their compositions as they work on them.

-4.  **Import and export options:** It supports the import of files from other popular music notation software, such as Guitar Pro.
+4.  **Import and export options:** It supports import of files from other popular music notation software, such as Guitar Pro.
 Additionally, users can export their compositions to various formats, making it easy to share or collaborate with others.

 5.  **Virtual keyboard and fretboard:** TuxGuitar includes virtual representations of musical instruments' keyboards and fretboards, helping users visualize and input notes more easily.